 - Call the flood experts immediately!
 Auckland Steam n Dry aims to minimise secondary flood damage within an hour.

 - After a quotation and advice, could you provide us with insurance details?

-- If you choose to get insurance to pay, lodge a claim, and pay the excess amount to the flood restoration technician on the initial visit.
+- If you choose to get insurance, lodge a claim and pay the excess amount to the flood restoration technician on the initial visit.

-- If it is safe, turn off all the circuit breakers supplying electricity to wet areas.
+- Turn off all the circuit breakers supplying electricity to wet areas if it is safe.
 Remove any small electrical devices from these areas.

-- Avoid walking on the wet carpet unless necessary to minimise any damages further.
+- Avoid walking on the wet carpet to minimise any further damage.